-Thyn creates a non-invasive neurostimulation device to help users relax.
+Thync creates a non-invasive neurostimulation device to help users relax.
 They offer a subscription service that provides the Thync device, electrostim pads, and access to the application to help users unwind or sleep depending on user preference.

 Right now, users can get a 6-month subscription for $29 per month.

-The device has been tested over five years in more than 5k test sessions, and has made appearances on publications such as CNN and Mashable.
+The device has been tested over five years in more than 5k test sessions and has made appearances on publications such as CNN and Mashable.

 GBAtteries is solving an issue that many of us encounter several times a week–dead batteries.
-Whether a laptop, phone, or other device, GBatteries’ solution allows for charging in minutes instead of the hours required for traditional batteries.
+Whether a laptop, phone, or other devices, GBatteries’ solution allows for charging in minutes instead of the hours required for traditional batteries.
 GBatteries uses something called ActiveBMS that is made specifically for li-ion batteries, one of the most commonly used for consumer electronics.

 Their tech stifles degradation of batteries and still allows for charging that is up to six times faster than traditional methods using bursts of energy throughout the charging process.